BradyPlanden/bradyplanden.github.io/docs/about.md

 This is a site to store the ongoing processes and workflows that I learn throughout the day.
 This may be useful for others working in a similar field, or at least entertaining with a twist of usefulness for everyone else.

 ## `>> whoami`
 Dr Brady Planden is a Postdoctoral Research Associate at the University of Oxford.
 He received his Ph.D. from Oxford Brookes University with a thesis entitled ["Improvements on physics-informed models for lithium batteries"](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=riURnXwAAAAJ&citation_for_view=riURnXwAAAAJ:9yKSN-GCB0IC){:target="_blank"}, which focused on reduced order electrochemical modelling techniques.
 Brady completed his Bachelor of Engineering at the University of Victoria.
-Brady is currently doing the following,
+Brady currently does the following,

-- Developing software for electrochemical modelling ([PyBOP](https://github.com/pybop-team/PyBOP){:target="_blank"}, [LiiBRA](https://github.com/BradyPlanden/LiiBRA.jl){:target="_blank"}, [Galv](https://github.com/Battery-Intelligence-Lab/galv))
+- Develops software for electrochemical modelling ([PyBOP](https://github.com/pybop-team/PyBOP){:target="_blank"}, [LiiBRA](https://github.com/BradyPlanden/LiiBRA.jl){:target="_blank"}, and [Galv](https://github.com/Battery-Intelligence-Lab/galv))
-- Conducting research on new lithium-ion battery chemistries with the EU's [IntelLiGent Consortium](https://heuintelligent.eu/){:target="_blank"}
+- Conducting research on new lithium-ion battery chemistries witin the EU's [IntelLiGent Consortium](https://heuintelligent.eu/){:target="_blank"}
 - Works as a post-doc in the [Battery Intelligence Lab](https://howey.eng.ox.ac.uk/){:target="_blank"}.
-This includes mentoring, random research IT, and a small amount of lecturing, etc.
+This includes mentoring, research IT, and teaching.

 ## `>> ls`